 (1) In this section —

-“authorised person” means the Commissioner or a person authorised in writing by the Commissioner to exercise the powers conferred by this section on an authorised person;
+authorised person means the Commissioner or a person authorised in writing by the Commissioner to exercise the powers conferred by this section on an authorised person;

-“credit provider” includes a person who was at any time a credit provider to whom a provision of a cognate Act applied as a credit provider.
+credit provider includes a person who was at any time a credit provider to whom a provision of a cognate Act applied as a credit provider.

 (2) For the purpose of ascertaining whether the provisions of any of the cognate Acts are being or have been complied with by a credit provider, an authorised person may, by instrument in writing, require the credit provider to produce specified records, or records of a specified class or description, to a specified authorised person at a specified place at a specified time or within a specified period.